Jump to Section:

 Only members of the Honor Board may be present during deliberations.

-The standard of evidence used to reach a decision is "guilty beyond reasonable doubt."
-"Beyond reasonable doubt" means satisfied to a moral certainty that the respondent is guilty.
+The standard of evidence used to reach a decision is "clear and convincing."
 The Board will consider, in addition to the evidence of the particular case, the nature of any extenuating circumstances or non-accusatory testimony provided, the statements of expert and character witnesses, and (if relevant) the course instructor's successful fulfillment of the requirements of the Honor Code (such as specifying how the Honor Code applies to assignments completed within the course, especially where there are specialized requirements on collaboration or source use that differ from the blanket policies of the Honor Code).

 The Board conducts two deliberations and votes for each case, the first for verdict and the second for penalty.
 If the respondent has entered a plea of guilty, the Board does not vote on the verdict and moves directly to a consideration of the penalty.
 The Board must have the agreement of six voting members (seven, when nine voting members are present) to come to a verdict of guilty or not guilty.
 If a verdict of guilty is reached, the standard penalty shall apply unless six voting members (seven, when nine voting members are present) agree to deviate and assign a specified different penalty.
 If the Board cannot reach agreement on a verdict, the case is recorded as "no decision," and no penalty is given.
 Such a case may be reopened, but only if new evidence is available, and only using the procedures set out for appeal to the Dean of the College.